davidmcclure/stacks/docs/cluster.md

   # The originial identifier for the text.
   'identifier': 'hemingway-ernest-for-whom-the-bell-tolls',

-  # The git commit hash of the Stacks code that wrote the file.
+  # The git commit hash of the Stacks code that generated the file.
   'version': '428f6b1',

-  # The date the file was written.
+  # The date the file was created.
   'created_at': '2016-08-19T14:38:18.681740',

   'title': 'For Whom the Bell Tolls',